L1HIST

 NZQA Info

-History 1.4 - Demonstrate understanding of different perspectives of people in an historical event of significance to New Zealanders
+History 1.4 - Demonstrate understanding of perspectives on a historical context

 Level: 1